Centro Paleontológicolago los Barreales

-The best place to see an on-site excavation is this reservoir northwest of Neuquén, where paleontologists demonstrate the separation and rescue of fossil deposits as well as the cleaning and extraction of the fossils themselves.
-Beasts in the sediments here include the sauropod Futalognkosaurus (a long-tailed quadruped with a long neck and small head), teropods (bipedal carnivores with huge claws such as Megaraptor), and ornithopods (small bipedal herbivores), along with bivalves, crocodiles, turtles, and pterosaurs.
+The best place to see an on-site excavation is the Centro Paleontológico Lago Los Barreales.
+At this reservoir northwest of Neuquén, paleontologists demonstrate the separation and rescue of fossil deposits as well as the cleaning and extraction of the fossils themselves.
+Beasts in the sediments here include the sauropod Futalognkosaurus (a long-tailed quadruped with a long neck and small head), teropods (bipedal carnivores with huge claws, such as Megaraptor), and ornithopods (small bipedal herbivores), along with bivalves, crocodiles, turtles, and pterosaurs.

 Museo Municipal Carmen Funes (Plaza Huincul)

-Former oil worker Guillermo Heredia found the fossil only three kilometers away, along the highway, in 1987.
-In addition to the imposing skeleton, there are models of the carnivorous Mapusaurus and several smaller dinosaurs, a clutch of dinosaur eggs some 80 million years old, and remains of crocodiles found in Picún Leufú, about 75 kilometers to the south.
+In 1987, former oil worker Guillermo Heredia found the fossil three kilometers away, along the highway.
+In addition to the imposing skeleton, there are models of the carnivorous Mapusaurus and several smaller dinosaurs, a clutch of dinosaur eggs some 80 million years old, and remains of crocodiles found in Picún Leufú, about 75 kilometers south.

-Villa El Chocón, 136 kilometers southwest of Neuquén via RN 237, originated as a company town during the dam’s construction.
-The Dirección Municipal de Turismo (tel.
-0299/490-1223), at the northern approach to town off RN 22, is open 8 a.m.–7 p.m. daily; there’s a paleontological excavation site within easy walking distance.
+Villa El Chocón, 80 kilometers southwest of Neuquén via RN 22 and RN 237, originated as a company town during the dam’s construction.
+Dirección Municipal de Turismo (RN 22 junction, firstname.lastname@example.org, tel.
+0299/4901223, 8am-7pm daily) is the town’s tourist office.

 On the shoreline, La Posada del Dinosaurio (tel.
-0299/490-1200, US$68 d) offers excellent accommodations, with a good, reasonably priced restaurant and outstanding service.
-Camping also exists nearby.
+0299/4901200, US$66 s, US$89 d) offers excellent accommodations, with a good, reasonably-priced restaurant and outstanding service.
+There’s camping nearby.